Classes and objects

 Let us consider one simple example to recall how to define classes and work with them.

-Let us declare such a base class (copy and paste this to the console to play yourself!):
+Now, let us declare such a base class with a single method, read, that will be used to get the numerical value (copy and paste this to the console to play yourself!):

 abstract class Value: